DiepLau/learn-git/C/README.md

 !!
 Don't forget to change the binary and the data name in the last line!!

-#2.
+##2.
 Create a ssh file "run_cmake.sh"
-	-> Small script for CMake
+	(Small script for CMake)

 	#!/bin/bash

 	cmake -G "Unix Makefiles" -S . -B build -D CMAKE_C_COMPILER=clang

 !!
 You can find more options with "cmake --help" !!

-#3.
+##3.
 Run the .sh file:
-	Type into your terminal following commands:

 	chmod +x run_cmake.sh	// Get Execution rights ./run_cmake.sh 		// Run the script